 We are therefore taking things slowly – one good change is that we are now able to sing in the services – hurray!
 We will at the moment however be asking people who attend church on Sundays, and for Baptisms, Weddings and Funerals to continue to wear masks (in the same way that supermarkets etc are doing), and where possible to sit in a socially distanced way.
 Communion will still be done carefully, and offered in one kind (the bread only).
 These measures may gradually be changed when it seems appropriate.
 This approach seems to be a common one across the churches, and is in in line with the advice from the Bishops in our Diocese and Churches Together In England.

 The NHS has some tips about moving from all the restrictions including lockdown, to the situation we are in now without legal constraints.

 With regard to how to behave as we continue in the Pandemic, and how to view it St Paul’s words in 1 Corinthians seem apposite:

 I have the freedom to do anything, but not everything is helpful.
 I have the freedom to do anything, but I won’t be controlled by anything.

 Stay safe everyone!
 Grace & Peace, Rev’d Marc Cooper, Rector.

-We are continuing with a fortnightly online service while the current Covid restrictions are in place (see below for links).
-These will be available on Sunday 12th September and 26th September from 11am.
+We are continuing with a fortnightly online service (see below for links).
+These will be available on Sunday 10th October and 24th October from 11am.